b08x/SFLPromptArchitect/DOCKER.md

-# **SFL Prompt Architect: Docker Deployment & Usage Manual**
+# **SFL Prompt Studio: Docker Deployment & Usage Manual**

 ## **1. Quick Start with Docker Compose**

-The fastest way to deploy SFL Prompt Architect is using Docker Compose, which orchestrates all services in isolated containers.
+The fastest way to deploy SFL Prompt Studio is using Docker Compose, which orchestrates all services in isolated containers.

 ### **1.1 Prerequisites**